getdirty75/asymetrics/src/articles/i-am-the-black-gold-of-the-sun.md

 ![](/img/black-gold-6-marcmac.jpg)

-If you enjoyed this article, more knowledge can be found here :
+If you enjoyed this article, more knowledge can be found below :

 ROTARY CONNECTION